Killing of O'Shae Sibley

-On July 29, 2023, O'Shae Sibley, a 28-year-old gay man, was stabbed and later died as a result of an incident outside of a Mobil gas station in Midwood, Brooklyn, New York, United States.
+On July 29, 2023, O'Shae Sibley, a 28-year-old gay man, was stabbed and killed by 17-year-old Dmitry Popov outside of a Mobil gas station in Midwood, Brooklyn, New York, United States.
 He and his friends were confronted by a group of individuals for playing Beyoncé music and voguing.
-The suspect accused of the stabbing was identified as a 17-year-old, who turned himself in to police custody on August 4, 2023, and was later charged with second-degree murder as a hate crime.
+Popov turned himself in to police custody on August 4, 2023, and was later charged with second-degree murder as a hate crime.
+In 2026, Popov was convicted of manslaughter as a hate crime but acquitted of murder, and subsequently sentenced to 20 years imprisonment.

 Background

 The victim, 28-year-old O'Shae Sibley, was a professional dancer and choreographer born on September 1, 1994.
 He was one of eleven siblings in his family.
 Prior to moving from Philadelphia to Brownsville, Brooklyn in 2020 to pursue career opportunities, he had been a part of Philadanco since his teenage years.
 As a part of an all-queer dance group that he joined for a video project called "Vogue 4 #BlackLivesMatter", he performed at Lincoln Center.
 According to those who knew Sibley, he regularly danced in public.
 Sibley used his dance skills not only for artistic purposes, but to advocate for social change as well.